near/near-cli-rs/docs/GUIDE.en.md

 </a>
 </details>

-#### from-legacy-keychain - Get the public key stored in the legacy keychain (compatible with the old near CLI)
+#### from-legacy-keychain - Get the public key stored in the legacy keychain (compatible with the [old near CLI](https://github.com/near/near-cli))

-To get the public key from a legacy keychain, enter in the terminal command line:
+To get the public key from a legacy keychain, enter in the terminal command line (Directory with access keys defined in [config](#config---manage-connections-in-a-configuration-file).
+        The access keys must be in the _public-key.json_ file located in _/Users/user/.near-credentials/network-name/user-name/_):
 ```txt
 near account \
     get-public-key \